-always The user must always enter a password to use the -l option. any At least one of the user's sudoers entries for the current host must have the NOPASSWD flag set to avoid entering a password.

-never The user need never enter a password to use the -l option.
-If no value is specified, a value of any is implied.
+always The user must always enter a password to use the -v option. any At least one of the user's sudoers file entries for the current host must have the NOPASSWD flag set to avoid entering a password. never The user need never enter a password to use the -v option.
+If no value is specified, a value of all is implied.
 Negating the option results in a value of never being used.
-The default value is any.
+The default value is all.
+Lists that can be used in a boolean context: